Oldboy poster

 The inciting incident occurs at 12 minutes when Joe is kidnapped off the street by unknown assailants and wakes up imprisoned in a sealed hotel room with no explanation..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 25 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to After 20 years, Joe is suddenly and mysteriously released, choosing to pursue answers and vengeance rather than simply returning to normal life., moving from reaction to action.
+This demonstrates the protagonist's commitment to After 20 years, Joe is suddenly and mysteriously released, choosing to pursue answers and vengeance rather than simply returning to normal life., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat Joe discovers the identity of his captor, Adrian Pryce, and believes he's gaining the upper hand in his quest for revenge, not realizing he's playing into a deeper trap., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (75% through) represents the emotional nadir.
-Here, Adrian reveals the full scope of his revenge: Joe has unknowingly committed incest with his own daughter, and Adrian shows him proof, destroying Joe's psyche completely., shows the protagonist at their lowest point.
+Here, Adrian reveals the full scope of his revenge: Joe has unknowingly committed incest with his own daughter, and Adrian shows him proof, destroying Joe's psyche completely., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 84 minutes initiates the final act resolution at 81% of the runtime.
 Joe begs Adrian to erase Marie's memories and his own, offering complete submission and cutting out his own tongue to prove he'll keep the secret, choosing sacrifice over vengeance., demonstrating the transformation achieved throughout the journey.